 Do you have a home theater in your living room, or are you planning to?

-A living room can be a great place to set up your home theater, but it can be a little trickier than having it in a dedicated media room.
+A living room can be a great place to set up your home theater, but it can be a little trickier than having it in a dedicated media room, for example, careful attention to detail including things like the type of paint one should use (our tutorial) are all worthy of consideration

 When it comes to having your home theater in your living room, what all do you need to know?
 There are specific products, designs, and tips that best suit a home theater that is located in a living room.
 Since it is a main room in the house and not your own dedicated media room, it needs to feel minimal but still provide the same immersive entertainment experience that a dedicated media room would.